 Controversy – internship or internment?

 Media interest in internships was recently sparked by the “Taylor Review of Modern Working Practices” to which the government published its response on 7 February 2018.
-We reported on this blog that this Review highlighted the trend of organisations employing unpaid interns to avoid paying NMW.
+We reported that this Review highlighted the trend of organisations employing unpaid interns to avoid paying NMW.
 The review then set out proposals for reform to help eradicate "illegal and exploitative" unpaid internships.
 Commentary in the media and in the legal press which flowed from the Review underscored the idea that internships favour the socially advantaged and well-connected, whilst leaving those who cannot afford to work for free to become disadvantaged in an increasingly competitive labour market.
 To resolve this issue, the government has said it will enforce workers’ rights from their first day in a job and is also encouraging organisations to pay interns regardless of whether they are a worker and qualify for the NMW.

 Of course, by ensuring that work experience is paid at least at NMW - and that specific out of pocket expenses are reimbursed at the very least - organisations can also avoid the reputational embarrassment of being accused of being exploitative, as well as any legal ramifications of a formal finding of “worker” status.